bbatsov/projectile/README.md

 * `projectile-compile-project` <kbd>C-c p l</kbd>
 * `projectile-test-project` <kbd>C-c p p</kbd>

+If you ever forget any of Projectile's keybindings just do a:

+<kbd>C-c p C-h</kbd>

 ## Ignoring files

 If you'd like to instruct Projectile to ignore certain files in a